ePaperInnovation/pl-mcu-epd/Documentation/getstarted.rst

 A very useful feature of the IDE is the ability to use standard printf type functions and have the output displayed in a console window within the IDE.
-In order for this to work the amount of memory set aside for the stack and heap must be increased and the “cio” functionality must be enabled in the project build configuration.
+In order for this to work the amount of memory set aside for the stack and heap must be increased and the â€œcioâ€� functionality must be enabled in the project build configuration.

-A small amount of source code in the platform common layer was taken from Plastic Logic’s equivalent Linux drivers.
+A small amount of source code in the platform common layer was taken from Plastic Logicâ€™s equivalent Linux drivers.
 The code uses anonymous unions extensively and in order to get the code to compile it was necessary to add a compiler flag (``--gcc``) to tell it to behave more like gcc.

 msp430-gcc
 ^^^^^^^^^^
-There is an open source msp430 tool chain available – msp430-gcc.
+There is an open source msp430 tool chain available â€“ msp430-gcc.
 Some work has been done to support this tool chain but the work is not yet complete.
 Much of the code compiles cleanly however there are some issues related to pragmas used to declare interrupt handlers.
 Full support for this tool chain will depend on customer demand.